 - Advise your employer you are moving house and may need a day off at relatively short notice.

-- Print off a floorplan of your new home so you can begin to plan where everything is going to go and what extras you may need.
+- Print off the floorplan of your new home so you can begin to plan where everything is going to go and what you might need to buy.

-- Label boxes accordingly so your removal firm know exactly where everything goes.
+- Label boxes so your removal firm knows exactly where everything goes.

-- Notify telephone and internet providers and transfer your television license to your new address.
+- Notify your telephone and internet companies and transfer your television licence to your new address.

-- Update your employer on developments and the likely day you will need off.
+- Keep your employer in the loop on developments and any time you’ll need off.

-- If you are a first-time buyer, here’s something to think about: you might not need to take the day off at all.
+- If you’re a first-time buyer, here’s something to think about: you might not need to take the day off at all.
 Completion can take place anywhere between 9am and 5pm, so it can be a long day of waiting around if the money is not received until the end of the day.

-- Notify relevant utility companies and switch home insurance to your new home.
+- Notify your utility companies – gas, water and electric - and switch home insurance to your new home.

-- Inform your bank or building society of your change of address.
+- Let your bank or building society know about your change of address.
 Update your contact details with all other providers such as pension, benefits, healthcare and insurance companies.

-- Update your driving license and vehicle registration with your new address.
+- Update your driving licence and vehicle registration with your new address.

-- Arrange a mail redirection service - this can take up to 10 days to put in place and costs a small fee.
+- Ask the Post Office to redirect your post - this can take up to 10 days to put in place and costs a small fee.

 - Finalise details with the removals company – confirm times, emergency numbers, parking and directions.

 - Cancel local services you receive and settle any outstanding bills e.g. newspapers, gardeners, cleaners, window cleaner, oil deliveries.

 - Arrange child and pet care for your moving day.